Skip to main content

 Getting started

-The next step is to create a new dimensions.
+The next step is to create a new dimension.
 The dimension (e.g. Currency) should contain all the currencies, so all foreign currencies and your base currency.
 Remember to add a "Country" dimension containing the different countries.

 Afterwards, we'll create our currency base data.
 To do so, you can go ahead and create an excel file containing 2 worksheets: One for the exchange rates (e.g. Exchange Rate) and one to assign countries to the different currencies (e.g. Country).